The Science of Poker Performance

 Experienced poker players may feel boredom when it comes to grinding.
 It may feel like a chore or a job.
 That feeling will hinder your performance, as you’re no longer able to stay in flow.
 It’s important to try and maintain focus to stay in the zone while you’re playing.
 Even when not in a hand, pay attention to what the other players are doing.

 Accumulated stresses from work, relationships, results and life in general all contribute to emotional fatigue.
 These stressors can build up over time.

-Moreover, we often adapt poor habits as crutches to deal with these stressors.
-It becomes easy to neglect your sleep, routine, nutrition, and health, which only reinforces your long term stress.
+Moreover, we often adopt poor habits as crutches to deal with these stressors.
+It becomes easy to neglect your sleep, routine, nutrition, and health, which only reinforces your long-term stress.
 This vicious cycle is especially common among poker players.

 The most dangerous part of this cycle is that you can become trapped in a state of perpetual fatigue.
 When you feel like crap for long enough, you’ll forget what being well is supposed to feel like.
 You’ll become accustomed to always feeling tired and worn out.
 You will get trapped in your “C-game”, without even realizing it.

 A routine can be as simple as your morning ritual, what time you wake up, work, eat, and go to bed.
 Sticking to a routine will improve your sleep, your eating habits, your stress, and your time effectiveness.
 Many studies have shown that a daily routine is strongly correlated with better mental and physical health.

 Building a Poker Training Routine